BrainCircuitsBehaviorLab/village/_sources/index.rst.txt

    :align: center
 |

-Open Source Project Develop by
+Open Source
 =========================================================

+Training Village is an open-source project.
+You can find the code in our `GitHub repository <https://github.com/BrainCircuitsBehaviorLab/village/>`_. and all the necessary resources to build it in the :ref:`resources section<resources>`.

+Developed by:

 |

 .. raw:: html

    <a href="https://braincircuitsbehavior.org"
-   style="color:#00008B; font-size:20px; font-weight:normal;
+   style="color:#00008B; font-size:24px; font-weight:normal;
    font-family:'Futura', sans-serif; text-decoration:none;">
    BRAIN CIRCUITS AND BEHAVIOR LAB
    </a>

+Contact: `marinraf@gmail.com <mailto:marinraf@gmail.com>`_

 |

-Contact: `marinraf@gmail.com <mailto:marinraf@gmail.com>`_

-Training Village is an open-source project.
-You can find all the code in our `GitHub repository <https://github.com/BrainCircuitsBehaviorLab/village/>`_ and all the necessary resources in the :ref:`resources section<resources>`.
+|
+|